 He was quickly fined by Judge (and mayor of Kosciusko) T.V.
 Rone and given the option of paying a $100 fine or doing 30 days in jail at the prison farm.
 While Jim was serving his sentence he was dressed in men's clothes, and worked in the prison kitchen, but housed with a female prisoner.

 When he served his time, he stepped out to a Kosciusko that gave him a cool reception and people he once called friends shunning him..
 McHarris decided it was time to move once again.
-As he gathered his belongings and prepared to move to Jackson, he said in the article "I ain't done nothing wrong and I ain't beaking no laws"
+As he gathered his belongings and prepared to move to Jackson, he said in the article "I ain't done nothing wrong and I ain't breaking no laws"

 He also made the decision to live his life permanently as a man.
-But one thing Jim McHarris didn't do was register as all US men had to do at that time was register for the draft.
+But one thing Jim McHarris didn't do was register as all US men had to do at that time for the draft.